Aggressive Defense of Jessica’s Law Offenses

 In 2006, the Kansas Legislature passed House Bill 2576 — “Jessica’s Law” — which provides significant increases to penalties for sexual offenses involving minors.
 In fact, a conviction for certain offenses could result in a sentence of life in prison with no possibility of parole.

 My firm, the law office of Paul D. Cramm, Chtd., is exclusively devoted to criminal defense.
-Contact me, Paul D. Cramm, to schedule a free consultation to discuss any charges, including criminal charges under Jessica’s Law.
+Contact me, Paul D. Cramm, to schedule an initial consultation to discuss any charges, including criminal charges under Jessica’s Law.

 Even persons with no criminal history whatsoever could face a sentence of life in prison with no opportunity for parole for a period of 25 years under Jessica’s Law.
 Essentially, Jessica’s Law provides that anyone over the age of 18 who is convicted of certain listed sex offenses with a minor under the age of 14 will be subject to a sentence of life in prison.
 Depending on the person’s prior criminal history and the specific nature of the offense, they may be eligible for parole after serving 25 or 40 years, or they may never be eligible for parole.
 Many subtle and inter-related factors will determine which sentence may ultimately be imposed if convicted under Jessica’s Law.